BardicDefense/purple-hack/spells.md

 - Discord — All creatures are affected and immediately fall to loud bickering.
   There is a 50% chance that creatures in different groups attack one other.
 The bickering lasts 3d6+2 rounds; any fighting 1d6+1 rounds.
-- Fear — This operates as an extra-strong Fear spell, the difficulty of the save being one level higher (Heroic).
+- Fear — This operates as an extra-strong Fear spell, with a target of Willpower 20.
 - Hopelessness — All creatures are affected and are overcome with dejection unless they make a Very Hard (Arc) save.
 Those affected will submit to the demands of any opponent, i.e. get out, surrender, etc. Roll 2d6 for the